zinh/zinh.github.io/_posts/2020-05-11-libuv-basic-usage.markdown

 layout: post
 title: "Basic usage of libuv"
 date: 2020-05-11 00:16:00
-summary: This post server as my note whilte fiddling with libuv, I will write some basic program using libuv.
+summary: This post server as my note while fiddling with libuv, I will write some basic program using libuv.
 description: libuv is the one taking care of event-loop in nodejs.
 It is what make nodejs so good at IO operations while still running under a single thread.
 I will explain some basic usage of libuv in this post
 categories: javascript
 ---

 ## libuv and its relation with nodejs

 Event loop is a concept of Javascript.
-Every Javascript implementation need to implement an eventloop.
+Every Javascript implementation need to implement an event loop.
-V8 has a default eventloop that can be overrided or extended.
+V8 has a default event loop that can be replaced or extended.
-NodeJS override this event loop by using libuv.
+NodeJS uses libuv for its event loop implementation.

 Libuv is implemented in C so in order to use it one need to have some knowledge of C, or use other's language binding.

 This post assumes that we've already had libuv compiled and installed somewhere in our library load path.